The Hotel: Gaylord National Resort

 The Bottom Line:

 The Gaylord Hotel and the National Harbor can be a family-friendly base for a visit to Washington, DC or a destination in itself for an easy getaway weekend.
 I can see coming here for the light shows, pools and dining and special events in summer but also if you are feeling cooped up and need to get away from home in the winter.
-Apparently it does holiday decorations very well.
-The Gaylord National is busy, unique, and fun.
+It also does holiday decorations very well.

 Pin it for later!